JohnWhitamore/igraph-python/README.md

 - 63 days (9 weeks)

 ### packages used
-`pathlib`: for managing load and write paths.
-`Numpy`: to load and re-shape .npz data.

 `igraph`: create graphs, manage state and also to create plots.
 `matplotlib.pyplot`: used in this repo to render `igraph` plots.